(No Pussyfooting): Release and reception

 Contemporary reviews of Fripp & Eno's 2004 album The Equatorial Stars cited (No Pussyfooting) in a positive light.
-Peter Marsh for the BBC's experimental music review referred to the album as "now one of those albums that's spoken about in hushed, reverential tones as a proto-ambient classic".
+Peter Marsh of the BBC's experimental music review referred to it as "now one of those albums that's spoken about in hushed, reverential tones as a proto-ambient classic".
 Dominique Leone of Pitchfork noted that (No Pussyfooting) "didn't really sound like anything that had come before it".

 A double-CD 24-bit remastered edition by Simon Heyworth and Fripp was released in 2008, the bonus disc featuring reversed versions of both tracks and a half-speed version of "The Heavenly Music Corporation".
 The inclusion of the reversed versions is based on an incident where Fripp and Eno sent BBC radio DJ John Peel a copy of the album on open reel tape instead of standard vinyl, and had it "tails out" on what was meant to be the take-up reel, meaning that the tape had to be rewound to the beginning before playing it.
 On the 18 December 1973 broadcast of his Radio 1 show Top Gear, Peel played the entire album backwards, showing that the "tails out" notice was disregarded.
 Eno had been listening to Peel's show and phoned the BBC demanding to speak with him, but the receptionist took exception to his tone and hung up on him, and the playback continued unabated.
 After the second track, Peel said on the air, "I'd like to see what they made of that on Come Dancing...
 Opinion in here is divided...
 I think it's great, I really do, magnificent, in fact, in the Tangerine tradition, I suppose, in a sense.
 Very very good, and well worth having the LP, incidentally."